List of The Young and the Restless characters introduced in 2024: Alan Laurent

-Alan Laurent, played by soap veteran Christopher Cousins, made his first appearance on April 30.
+Alan Laurent, played by soap veteran Christopher Cousins, made his first appearance on April 30, 2024.
 Alan - who had already been mentioned in prior episodes - was reported to appear in multiple episodes in a recurring role.
-Alan will be introduced as a psychiatrist and friend of Ashley Abbott's (Eileen Davidson) from her time in Paris.
+Alan was introduced as a psychiatrist and friend of Ashley Abbott's (Eileen Davidson) from her time in Paris.

 Prior to the character's first appearance, Diane Brounstein from Soap Opera Digest called Alan a "pivotal role".
 Chris Eades from Soaps In Depth hoped that the character would be able to help Ashley, who he believed needs professional help due to her struggling with Dissociative identity disorder.
 Kelli Boyle from TV Insider called Alan joining the Paris mystery storyline an "interesting twist".
 Charlie Mason from Soaps She Knows named Alan as one of the best successes of the 2024 American May Sweeps, writing, "We may not be crazy about Young & Restless story of Ashley's alters, but we love having Christopher Cousins around as Alan.
 Can we please keep the soap vet for [Ashley's sister] Traci?"
+Cousins made his final appearance as Alan on June 7, 2024, with the character being killed by his identical twin brother, Martin Laurent, who assumed his identity.
+Although Alan last appeared on June 7, 2024, Cousins continued to be credited as Alan until April 10, 2025, when Martin’s deception was exposed and the actor exited the role.